kikugie/Stonecutter-skill-issue-fix/docs/stonecutter/migration.md

 There you get an implicit receiver (AKA called with `this.`) of the `build.gradle[.kts]` plugin, where you can call all its methods.

 ## Versioned properties
 Before we configure the build file, we need to set up versioned properties.
-For example the basic setup for a Fabric mod would look like this:
+For example, the basic setup for a Fabric mod would look like this:
 ::: code-group
 ```properties [gradle.properties]
 # See latest at https://fabricmc.net/develop/